 The workers in this company are targeted when it comes to these reviews.
 Any negative review that corporate finds out about is turned around to us not doing our jobs. (except for the return policy that got changed without notice, so people who already purchased something suddenly couldn't return it)

 It's going to sound kind of mean, but if you don't like the service in the stores, don't shop there.
 And instead of complaining about the employees service, complain about the policy behind it, or the obvious lack of training that the employee received.

 Let corporate see that they are the cause of these problems.
 True, there are going to be horrible workers, but until you can see the stress put on the workers, you'll never understand why.
 Just an example: Our work performance is based on YOUR credit score.
-You're not buying a car, the bank doesn't take ownership of your crib until its paid off.
+You're not buying a car, the bank doesn't take ownership of your crib until it's paid off.
 Our work performance depends on if Chase thinks that you will pay them back.

-If you're using this page, unless its a complaint about a specific worker, try to limit it to complaining about the policy that caused your complaint, not the person who had to tell you the policy, because we get blamed when it seems like it was just a bad worker.
+So if the service is that bad, which I agree that it is, go to Walmart or Sears to buy what you need and save money while you're doing it.
+If you're using this page, unless it's a complaint about a specific worker, try to limit it to complaining about the policy that caused your complaint, not the person who had to tell you the policy, because we get blamed when it seems like it was just a bad worker.

 And if you do shop there, be ready for an even more extreme game of 20 questions every time you shop, because the company got more strict on BPPs, batteries, and credit cards, to where its actually a write-up, with the chance of being fired, for forgetting to ask ONE person about those 3 things, and then any random charity we're taking donations for.